Dama5323/alx_travel_app_0x00/README.md

-# ALX Travel App (0x00) – Database Modeling and Data Seeding
+# ALX Travel App 0x00

-This is the foundational phase of the **ALX Travel App** project.
-It focuses on designing database models, creating serializers, and populating the database with initial data using a custom management command.
+This project is part of the ALX Backend Development Program.

+## Features

+- Django-based backend for travel listings
+- Models for Listing, Booking, and Review
+- Seed script to populate listings with sample data
+- Swagger and ReDoc API documentation

+## Usage

+1. Clone the repo
+2. Create a virtual environment and activate it
+3. Run migrations: `python manage.py migrate`
+4. Seed the database: `python manage.py seed`
+5. Run the server: `python manage.py runserver`

 ---